Jodu555/github-information-api/README.md

 # github-information-api
-An API to get every users last commit date
+An API to get every users last commit date and projects info and dayli commits e.g.

 ## Todo
 * [x] Figure out a way to get this data